 Indoors, weeping figs are attractive container plants that rarely grow above 6 to 8 feet.
 Outdoors, however, the trees grow into huge specimens (up to 100 feet tall and 50 feet wide) and are often used for hedges.

-That being said, weeping figs only thrive outdoors in U.S. Department of Agriculture plant hardiness zones 10 to 11.
+That being said, weeping figs only thrive outdoors in USDA plant hardiness zones 10 to 11.
 Therefore, most weeping figs are grown as indoor plants.
 If you are fortunate enough to live in one of these warm, tropical-like areas though, caring for weeping figs outdoors is something you need to know.

 Weeping Fig Tree Care Outdoors